 Costume Reference Library for Custom Sith/Jedi Costumes

 The Custom Sith and Dark Jedi is a more free-form costume area of the club, but there will be guidelines to assure creative quality costumes are what represents The Dark Empire.
 Put simply a Karate Gi with a Hakima and a lightsaber will not pass muster.
 If you can sight a similar costume in Star Wars it is likely you can do it, but with that greater freedom comes the risk that it may not be deemed acceptable.
 To avoid this we have laid out the following “rules”.
 Firstly, if you are choosing a Traditional Sith/ Dark Jedi style costume, there is a guideline for that.
 This is here to allow for you to choose a relatively easy passable well defined Sith costume.
 This is also a suitable Sith Knight or Master costume, but as it adheres to the common Sith tunic/tabards/obi, it may be a good call for a first costume for those looking to get their first Sith costume done with a more structured design.

 A: NON TOY LIGHTSABER.
 This may be as little as a worn hilt (obviously requiring a clip or d-ring attachment), but must not look like a toy.
 PVC is accepted, but not 100% guaranteed of a pass.
-Colors for these are not limited to any color save that it ought to have reason.
-Sith and fallen Jedi will have red, purple, or orange.
+Sith and Dark Jedi must have red, yellow, purple, or orange blades.
 We also require that custom costumes have non-canon lightsabers.

 B: Another Sith weapon may be accepted such as a Sith blade/sword as a primary weapon.
-For those not Sith or fallen Jedi other SW melee weapons MAY be accepted based on story and construction of said weapons.
+For those not Sith or Dark Jedi other SW melee weapons MAY be accepted based on story and construction of said weapons.
 They will also have to obey the TDE Weapon policies.

 C: Supplemental weapons from blasters, to grenades, to Lanvaroks, to [SIMULATED] glass parangs will also be accepted on a case by case basis based on the design and quality of such and the applicability to the character story.